Why is the Lambda IteratorAge metric increasing for my DynamoDB stream?

 Concurrent Runs = Number of Shards x Concurrent batches per shard (parallelization Factor)

-• Number of Shards - In a DynamoDB stream, there is 1<>1 mapping between the number of partitions of the table and the number of stream shards.
-The number of partitions is determined by the size of the table and its throughput.
-Each partition on the table can serve up to 3,000 read request units or 1,000 write request units or the linear combination of both.
-So, to increase concurrency, increase the number of shards by increasing the table's provisioned capacity.
+• Number of Shards: In a DynamoDB stream, there's a one-to-one mapping between the number of partitions of the table and the number of stream shards.
+The size of the table and the table's throughput determines the number of partitions.
+Each partition on the table can serve up to 3,000 read request units or 1,000 write request units, or the linear combination of both.
+To increase concurrency, increase the table's provisioned capacity to increase the number of shards.

-• Concurrent batches per shard (Parallelization Factor) - You can configure the number of concurrent batches per shard in the event source mapping.
+• Concurrent batches per shard (Parallelization Factor): You can configure the number of concurrent batches per shard in the event source mapping.
 The default is 1 and can be increased up to 10.

-For example, if the table has 10 partitions, and the Concurrent batches per shard is set to 5, then you can have up to 50 concurrent runs.
+For example, if the table has 10 partitions and the concurrent batches per shard is set to 5, then you can have up to 50 concurrent runs.

 Batch size